-The first three weather data types in Table 2-22 are gridded sources stored in externally defined formats.
-For computational efficiency, data from these weather sources that lies within the study boundary (see Section 2.2.3.3 for details on the study boundary) are loaded into the weather cache before AEDT metric results are run to generate results.
+The RUC/RAP, GEOS, and NCAR weather data types are gridded sources stored in externally defined formats.
+For memory limitation and computational efficiency, data from these weather sources that lies within the study boundary (see Section 2.2.3.3 for details on the study boundary) are loaded into the weather cache before AEDT metric results are run to generate results.

-There are two main areas of weather cache processing: the preloading of the weather cache (Weather Cache Loader) and the retrieval of weather from the cache (Weather Cache Populator).
+There are two main areas of weather cache processing for RUC/RAP, GEOS, and NCAR: the preloading of the weather cache (Weather Cache Loader); and the retrieval of weather from the cache (Weather Cache Populator).

-In the Weather Cache Loader the following steps are performed:
+The Weather Cache Loader performs the following steps:

-1. A bounding polygon (typically the study boundary) is defined in the Weather Module

-2. The data grid points from the weather source for all available time that fall within the bounding polygon are loaded into memory.
+- 1. A bounding polygon (typically the study boundary) is defined in the Weather Module - 2.
+The data grid points from the weather source for all available time that fall within the bounding polygon are loaded into memory.
 Locations submitted in requests to the Weather Module can then be quickly evaluated.